balderdashy/sails-docs/concepts/ORM/model-settings.md

 For example, if you add `fetchRecordsOnUpdate: true` to one of your model definitions (`api/models/UploadedFile.js`), then that model will now return the records that were updated.
 But the rest of your models will be unaffected: they will still use the default setting (which is `fetchRecordsOnUpdate: false`, unless you've changed it).

+> Please note that not all model settings can be overridden for a particular model; specifically, `migrate` and `schema` should only be specified as app-wide defaults in `config/models.js`.

 ##### Choosing an approach